P-p-H-d/mlib/README.md

 ##### void name\_pop(subtype\_t *data, name\_t concurrent)

 Pop data from the container and set it in '*data'.
-There shall be at least one data to pop, otherwise it is undefined behavior.
+There shall be at least one data to pop.
 Testing with TEST_EMPTY before calling this function is not enough as there can be some concurrent scenario where another thread pop the last value.
 It is highly recommending to use name\_pop\_blocking instead which is safer.